SubhanshuMG/SubhanshuMG/readme.md

 - 🌱 Currently working for an IT company as a DevOps Engineer
 - 👯 Looking to collaborate with other developers & content creators
-- 🥅 2022 Goals - Contribute more to open source projects
+- 🥅 2022 Goals - Contribute more to open-source projects
-- ⚡ Fun fact - My cat name is Linux 🐾
+- 🐾 Fun fact - My cat's name is Linux

 ---